FerrLabs/Blastlands/docs/GAMEPLAY.md

 rare, since a bot running from a bomb is usually facing away from it.

 **Balance, measured.** 240 four-bot Hard matches, every kit in every seat, with the default settings, sudden death included.
-About five matches in six end with one survivor and the rest without one, a draw or the harness's five-minute cap, which is why the wins sum to 196 to 201 rather than 240.
+About five matches in six end with one survivor; the rest end in a draw or hit the harness's five-minute cap, which is why the wins sum to 196 to 201 rather than 240.
 Not comparable with the kits table above, which was measured without sudden death.
 Wins per character: